slangenbach/notes/huggingface_nlp_course.md

 * Examples: BART
 * You can load an encoder and decoder model into an Encoder-Decoders model

+### Tokenizers

+* There exist 3 forms of tokenizers: word-based, character-based and subword-based tokenizers
+* Word-based tokenizers split text into words based on separators (spaces, punctuation)
+    - Each word gets a unique id
+    - Very similar words will be assigned different ids and the model will learn different embeddings for them (bad)
+    - Vocab of word-based tokenizers gets huge fast
+    - Many out-of-vocab tokens
+* Character-based tokenization splits text into characters
+    - Smaller vocab than word-based approach, yet fewer out of vocab words
+    - Approach might conflict with context size of language models (due to long sequences of characters provided as input)
+* Subword-based tokenization splits text into subwords
+    - Frequently used words are not split
+    - Rare words are decomposed into meaningful subwords
+    - Most SOTA models focused on English language use subword-based algorithm

 ### Package

 * Pipeline is most high-level function available and can be used for tasks such as